 The Canterbury Plains – First Hour

 The train pulls out of Christchurch and moves through the city’s western suburbs before the landscape opens up into the Canterbury Plains.
 This is a vast, flat expanse of farmland with the Southern Alps rising in the distance like a wall.
-On a clear morning the light is beautiful here — soft and warm with long shadows across the paddocks.
-The scale is extraordinary: you have these enormous mountains sitting at the edge of the plain, and everything between you and them is so flat and green that it almost looks staged.
+On a clear morning the light is beautiful here – soft and warm with long shadows across the paddocks.
+The scale stopped me mid-sentence: those enormous mountains sit right at the edge of the plain, and everything between you and them is so flat and open that it almost looks manufactured.

 The train passes through Springfield as the terrain begins to lift.
-The hedgerows appear, rivers start to show themselves, and the mountains slowly get closer.
+Hedgerows appear, rivers start to show themselves, and the mountains slowly get closer.
 This section is not the most dramatic part of the journey, but I found myself with my camera up the entire time.

 The Waimakariri River and Gorge – The Highlight That Sneaks Up on You